Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

 The SSH connection is encapsulated over HTTP requests/responses.

 > [!WARNING]
-> This transport is considerably slower than the previous, but allows traffic to pass through proxies that block WebSockets for instance.
+> This transport is considerably slower than the previous ones, but allows traffic to pass through proxies that block WebSockets for instance.

 ### Flags